barter-rs/barter-rs/barter-data/docs/EXCHANGE_INTEGRATION_GUIDE.md

 7. **Prefer Iterator API**: Use Rust's Iterator API (`map`, `filter`, `collect`, etc.) instead of imperative loops for data transformation.
 This leads to more concise, readable, and often more efficient code.

+8. **Code Formatting**: Always format your code with `cargo +nightly fmt` before submitting to ensure consistent code style across the project.

+9. **Run Clippy**: Always run `cargo clippy` on your code to catch common mistakes and ensure high code quality.
+Follow Clippy suggestions to improve your code.

-8. **Follow Existing Patterns**: Always follow the established patterns in the codebase for consistency.
+10. **Follow Existing Patterns**: Always follow the established patterns in the codebase for consistency.

 ## Example Exchange References